 Zn + 2HCl → ZnCl2 + H2

-Hydrochloric acid reacts with zinc sulfide to form zinc chloride and hydrogen sulfide.
+Hydrochloric acid reacts with zinc sulphide to form zinc chloride and hydrogen sulphide.
 The chemical equation is given by:

 ZnS + 2HCl → ZnCl2 + H2S